josphh/blog/markdown/index.md

 ## GitHub

-I'm [@josphh](https://github.com/josphh) on GitHub, but I'm not very active and when I am I barely finish the things i'm working on, for example - the now defunct [Quabbot](https://github.com/josphh/quabbot)
+I'm [@josphh](https://github.com/josphh) on GitHub, but I'm not very active, as you can see.
+And when I am, I barely finish the things I'm working on; for example - the now defunct [Quabbot](https://github.com/josphh/quabbot)

-Here are my (very poor) stats:
+Here are my (very poor, I know) stats:

 <a href="https://github.com/josphh" class="image-row">
   <img
     alt="Some statistics from my GitHub profile."